gadicc/fetch-mock-cache/README.md

-# jest-fetch-mock-cache
+# fetch-mock-cache

-Caching mock implementation for jest-fetch-mock.
+Caching mock fetch implementation for all runtimes and frameworks.

 Copyright (c) 2023 by Gadi Cohen.
 [MIT Licensed](./LICENSE.txt).